rxa254/LIGO-Controls-Problems/README.md

 ### Local damping of quadruple suspension using shadow sensors on the TOP stage

-1. Minimize RMS velocity or displacement of single mirror
+1. Minimize RMS velocity or displacement of the test mass (mirror).
+The RMS of test mass longitudinal motion (x), and lateral motion (y) divided by 1000, and vertical motion (z) divided by 1000, must be < 10^-19 m/rHz at 10 Hz, falling faster than 1/f^4 (except for bounce mode peak at ~12 Hz).
+Pitch (rotation about y) noise, and Yaw (rotation about z) noise, must each be < 10^-17 rad/rHz at 10 Hz, falling faster than 1/f^2.
+Roll motion should be damped, but specific limit is required.

-2. Filter sensor noise so the resulting contribution to test mass motion is < 1e-19 m/rHz @ 10 Hz along the longitudinal DOF
+2. Filter sensor noise so the resulting contribution to test mass motion satisfies the criteria given above.

 3. Avoid saturating the actuators.
+(MORE DEFINITION NEEDED HERE)

 ### Angular control of a Fabry-Perot cavity with a quad suspension on each end
 1. Need to have enough gain below 3 Hz